Mabdillahi88/tic_tac_toe/README.md

 #### Rules

-- Once players have been logged in, they will be shown the rules.
+- After player login, the rules will be displayed.

 #### Start Game Mode